Martha Wainwright: ‘After my divorce, I did everything I could to get laid’

 Martha Wainwright has spent much of her life feeling second-rate.
 She is the daughter of not one but two celebrated folk singers, Loudon Wainwright III and the late Kate McGarrigle.
 Her older brother, Rufus, is the prolific, Grammy-nominated artist who signed to a major label when he was 21.
 Listen to Martha Wainwright’s own music – where folk meets jazz, pop, punk and poetry – and you’ll hear recurring themes of feeling “less-than... not pretty enough, not famous enough, not thin enough, not good enough,” she says.
 “And of being the second kid to a sibling who is so confident and so brilliant, and who was so sure of what he wanted.”

 The 45-year-old is speaking over Zoom from her home in Montreal.
 She is relaxed and convivial, dressed in a loose white shirt and distracted only when one of her sons wanders into view to request ramen for lunch.
-While Rufus’s connection to music “came very naturally”, she says she found it more of a struggle, and she didn’t release a debut album until she was 28.
+While Rufus’s connection to music “came very naturally”, she says she found it more of a struggle –she didn’t release a debut album until she was 28.
 “When I went out to LA to sing on Rufus’s [1998 self-titled] album, even though I didn’t want to admit it, deep down I knew that kind of success was not going to happen to me,” she says.
 “And that made me wonder, what is my story?”
 She’s been figuring it out, on her own terms, ever since.

 Love Will Be Reborn, the Canadian-American artist’s first record in five years, details the aftermath of Wainwright’s divorce from former producer and husband of 10 years, Brad Albetta.
 Like Wainwright herself, it is almost painfully frank.
 There were allusions to the approaching storm on 2016’s Goodnight City, the last of her albums produced by Albetta.
 On that album’s “Before the Children Came Along”, her disorientated singing style is as though you’re hearing her losing control of her life in the moment.
 “The previous record was laying it all out, seeing this thing burning and falling apart,” she agrees.
 “Now the thing is still burning but it’s behind [me], and it’s almost like there’s a new city, an emerald city, rising up ahead.”